Skip to content

 # Load today's race information

-TodaysTopazData = load_topaz_data(codes,datatype)
+todays_topaz_data = load_topaz_data(codes,datatype)

 # Keep only required Betfair information

-betfair_fields = betfair_data[['track','raceNumber','rugNumber','boxNumber']]
+betfair_fields = betfair_data[['venue','race_no','tab_number','boxNumber']]

 # Discard the Topaz API boxNumber information

-TodaysTopazData.drop(columns=['boxNumber'], inplace=True)
+todays_topaz_data.drop(columns=['boxNumber'], inplace=True)

 # Merge the Betfair boxNumber information

-return TodaysTopazData
+return todays_topaz_data

-def concatenate_data(TopazDataHistorical,TodaysTopazData):
+def load_topaz_preprocessing_data(codes,datatype,start_date):

 # Concatenate the last 12 months of Topaz Data with today's races

-return TopazDataPreProcessing
+return topaz_data_pre_processing

 The final step now will be to apply all of our previously defined functions to the last 12 months of Topaz data to create our rolling window features before, finally, we can apply our trained model (in the form of a pickle file) to today's field and output our ratings ready to put in the market